Rimsha-Zehra55/Rule-Based-AI-Chatbot/README.md

-Rule-Based AI Chatbot
+**Rule-Based AI Chatbot**

 A simple Rule-Based AI Chatbot built with Python that uses predefined rules and conditional logic to simulate conversations.
 The chatbot analyzes user input, matches keywords, and returns appropriate responses without using machine learning models.

-📌 Project Overview
+Project Overview

 This project demonstrates the fundamentals of Artificial Intelligence by implementing a chatbot that responds to user queries based on predefined rules.
 It is designed to showcase decision-making, pattern matching, and conversational flow using Python.

-✨ Features
+Features
 Interactive command-line chatbot
 Keyword-based response matching
 Rule-based conversation logic
 Handles greetings and common questions
 Easy to modify and extend
 Beginner-friendly Python project

-🛠️ Technologies Used
+ Technologies Used
 Python 3.x
 Jupyter Notebook
 Conditional Statements (if-elif-else)
 Functions
 Loops
 String Processing

-📂 Project Structure
+Project Structure
 Rule-Based-AI-Chatbot/
 │── Rule-Based AI Chatbot.ipynb
 │── README.md

-💬 Example Conversation
+Example Conversation
 User: Hello
 Bot: Hello!
 How can I assist you today?